ImLusca/ImLusca/README.md

 # Hello there!
 I'm Lucas 👋
 I'm an undergraduated computer science student and a c# passionate. <br>
-Unfortunately all my c# repos are private(company requirements), but you can see the final results at :<br>
+Unfortunately, all my c# repos are private(company requirements), but you can see the final results at :<br>
 👀 ck-office: <a href="www.ck-office.com.br"> ck-office.com.br</a> <br>

 🚗 eparkmobile:  soon this one gonna be available at Google Play Store and Apple Store.<br>